FrightenedFox/zero-a-jeden/README.md

 ***

-This project is a part of the curriculum in "Algorytmy i Struktury danych" of the Polytechnic University of Rzeszów, Poland.
+This project is a part of the curriculum in *"Algorithms and Data Structures"* of the Rzeszow University of Technology, Poland.

 ## The task that was needed to be solved